-Should we elect to further develop AXA1665 under an IND, a potential initial indication would be for the treatment of the complications of cirrhosis, such as HE or sarcopenia.
 Long-term damage to the liver from various causes, such as alcohol, hepatitis B or C viral infections, NASH or autoimmune hepatitis, can lead to permanent scarring, a condition called cirrhosis.
 Prevalence of cirrhosis in the United States is approximately 0.27%, corresponding to approximately 633,000 adults, of which 69% reported that they were unaware of having liver disease.
 Transition from compensated cirrhosis to decompensated cirrhosis occurs at a rate of approximately 5% to 7% per year.

-Decompensated cirrhosis is a serious systemic disease with multi-organ and systemic dysfunction, resulting in a variety of significant complications, including hepatic encephalopathy, or HE, bacterial infections, gastrointestinal bleeding, renal impairment and ascites, which is the build-up of excess fluid in the abdomen.
+Decompensated cirrhosis is a serious systemic disease with multi-organ dysfunction, resulting in a variety of significant complications, including HE, bacterial infections, gastrointestinal bleeding, renal impairment and ascites, which is the build-up of excess fluid in the abdomen.
 Presence of sarcopenia, which affects approximately 40% of patients with cirrhosis being evaluated for liver transplant, independently worsens many of these complications, results in more hospital stays and is becoming increasingly recognized as a complication of cirrhosis.
 The presence of complications decreases median survival to approximately two years versus approximately 12 years without complications.

 HE is a common complication of cirrhosis, with an estimated prevalence of overt HE of 10% to 14% in the general cirrhotic population and 16% to 21% in those with decompensated cirrhosis.
 Overt HE refers to the evidence of neurological abnormalities without specialized psychometric testing.
-By contrast, minimal or covert HE requires specialized testing for its diagnosis.
+By contrast, minimal or covert HE requires specialized testing for its diagnosis, including psychometric tests.
 HE is a type of metabolic encephalopathy with a multifactorial etiopathogenesis, and including dysregulated amino acid metabolism and neurotransmitter signaling, inability of the failing liver to clear toxins such as ammonia and microbiome changes, all of which ultimately result in diminished brain function.
 Consequently, HE is well-established as a significant cause of morbidity and mortality in the cirrhotic population and represents a significant unmet medical need.

 Muscle depletion and muscle fat infiltration independently increase the risk of both overt and minimal HE with increased mortality.
 Decline in muscle mass can also hamper the alternative pathway of ammonia detoxification, and hyperammonemia may further worsen sarcopenia, generating a vicious cycle.
 The highly interdependent complications of cirrhosis, sarcopenia and HE, constitute a significant disease burden and can have an impact on irreversible morbidity and mortality in cirrhotic patients.
-Approximately 63,000 to 130,000 individuals may be affected at any given time with both cirrhotic sarcopenia and overt HE in the United States.
-We believe that therapeutic strategies that address sarcopenia and support the ammonia detoxification process will improve outcomes, such as maintaining remission of HE in those with prior overt HE or reducing rates of other cirrhosis complications, and ultimately mortality.
-If we decide to develop AXA1665 under an IND, we may propose developing AXA1665 as a potential treatment to address either or both complications of cirrhosis, specifically sarcopenia and HE.
+We estimate that approximately 63,000 to 130,000 individuals may be affected at any given time with both cirrhotic sarcopenia and overt HE in the United States.

+We believe that therapeutic strategies that simultaneously address both sarcopenia and ammonia detoxification will clinically improve outcomes, such as maintaining remission of HE in those with prior overt HE and/or reduce rates of other cirrhosis complications, and ultimately mortality.
+Thus, under an IND, we propose to develop AXA1665 to treat either or both complications of cirrhosis, specifically HE and sarcopenia.